dinde451/jarr.d1/Jarulfs_Guide.md

 Potions of Healing and Mana restore life and mana as stated below.
 Potions of Rejuvenation are basically treated as one Potion of Mana and one Potion of Healing.
-For information on how scrolls of healing and the Healing spell work, see chapter 4.1.2.
+For information on how scrolls of healing and the Healing spell work, see CHAPTER_LINK_details-about-spells.

 Potion of Healing: bonus · maxlife/8 to bonus · 3·maxlife/8